 In the summer of 2015, Jordyn began preparing for her first season as a level 10.
 On October 31st, Jordyn experienced a significant setback.
 She fractured her left femur while training a flic-flic-lay series on beam.
 She underwent surgery to repair the fracture the next day and was completely non-weight bearing for the next six weeks.
 Despite this setback, she was not willing to give up on her upcoming season.
 She returned to the gym one week after her injury and continued to spend her practice times working hard on her strength and flexibility.
 In February 2016, she was able to compete level 9 bars at Pikes Peak Cup.
 Two weeks later, at the Presidential Classic in Orlando, FL she added in balance beam and floor exercise.
 At the Denver Winterfest Classic, just 14 short weeks after her injury, she competed all four events.
 She ultimately went on to win the balance beam, floor exercise and all-around State Champion titles.
 She capped it off at regionals where she earned the title of Region 3 Uneven Bar Champion, placed second on floor exercise, finished seventh in the all-around and qualified on to the 2016 Level 9 Western Nationals in Missoula, MT.

-As a first-year level 10 gymnast in 2017, Jordyn finished fourth in the all-around and first on floor exercise at the State Championships.
+Jordyn moved up to level 10 for the 2017 season.
+She finished fourth in the all-around and first on floor exercise at the State Championships.
 At the Region 3 Championships, she placed third in the all-around with a 37.150, first on balance beam and second on floor exercise.
 Jordyn qualified to the Junior Olympic Nationals in Indianapolis, IN where she finished 22nd overall and seventh on balance beam.

-Jordyn trains 28 hours per week at Colorado Gymnastics Institute in Aurora, CO under coaches Vinicio Leira, Sonia Leira and Lindy Franzini.
-Jordyn is working hard to reach her goals to qualify to the JO Nationals and to obtain a Division I college gymnastics scholarship.
+Jordyn continues to train 28 1/2 hours per week at Colorado Gymnastics Institute in Aurora, CO under coaches Vinicio and Sonia Leira and Lindy Franzini.
+In November 2018, Jordyn signed a National Letter of Intent to attend Arizona State University beginning in the fall of 2019.
+She is looking forward to competing as a Division I collegiate athlete.